 With so many vertical gardening techniques coming into vogue nowadays, it’s easier than ever to learn how to grow more in less space.
 One of the easiest ways is to get a vertical garden tower, which is basically a series of planters that stack on top of each other, with room for plants to grow out of the sides.
 You can use a bare wall or a fence to hang planter baskets one above the other, or use a trellis (or make one from wires, bars, or lattice/wooden slats) to allow your plants to climb upwards (trellises work especially well with tomatoes, peppers, pole beans, herbs like basil, oregano and thyme, and any vegetable or fruit that grows on a vine).

 Speaking of gardening technologies, innovations like high-tech hydroponics, fertilizing and enzyme-boosting additives, self-watering planters, and apps that have the ability to transmit data about your plant (such as its water and humidity levels) to your computer or wireless device have taken much of the guesswork out of growing in containers.
 Coupled with the development of disease-resistant strains of plants, the newer technologies have made it easier for even novice gardeners to grow fruits or vegetables in containers.

 Interested in a course on container gardening?
-We’ll be launching our new e-course late this month.
+We’ll be launching our new e-course next month.
 Subscribe to the mailing list for first access to course previews, bonus materials, and special subscriber discounts!